Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_cicd_gitlab/README.md

 3. Working as needed in the Fabric workspace.
 4. Updating changes from workspace to reflect them back in source control.

-> Note 1: This sample follows a strategy where each feature branch is paired with a corresponding Fabric workspace, implementing a one-workspace-per-branch approach.
+> **Note 1**: This sample follows a strategy where each feature branch is paired with a corresponding Fabric workspace, implementing a one-workspace-per-branch approach.
+>

-> Note 2: This example includes a set of Fabric items to demonstrate the functionality of the solution.
+> **Note 2**: This example includes a set of Fabric items to demonstrate the functionality of the solution.
 You are welcome to substitute these with your own items.
 In doing so, we advise maintaining identifiers such as workspaceIds and LakehouseIds as parameters for Notebooks and Data Pipelines.
 Failure to do this may result in the script being unable to push your item definitions if they reference item ids that have been removed.

 This approach assumes that the developer will operate in the following way: